RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 - Prepare prerequisite software and install Lens3
 - Set up a frontend proxy (Apache-HTTPD)
 - Start Valkey
-- Start Lenticularis-S3 service (Multiplexer and Registrar)
+- Start Lens3 service (lenticularis-mux)

-## Assumptions
+## Summary of System Changes

 Lens3 consists of a couple of services as depicted in the configuration figure above.
 A reverse-proxy can be any server, but